Paisley Park (song): "She's Always in My Hair"

 The B-side of the single was "She's Always in My Hair", which was also on the U.S. release of "Raspberry Beret".
 Many copies of the 12" single were mis-pressed, featuring four tracks instead of the three mentioned on the sleeve ("She's Always In My Hair" being present twice).
-Basic tracking took place on December 29, 1983, in Studio 3 at Sunset Sound.
+Basic tracking took place on December 29, 1983 in Studio 3 at Sunset Sound, with Prince playing all instruments on the track.

+Reception

+Greg Tate of Spin said the song, "recycles the Beatles' Magical Mystery Tour for the '80s with Middle-Eastern instrumentation and escapist lyrics straight out of the Lennon-McCartney dreambook."